faiz-gear/faiz-gear/README.md

 - 💻 I majored in e-commerce at university,  but i'm very lucky that i chose to **become a programmer**, because it allows me to constantly contact new things and new technologies, and feel the **charm of internet technology.**
 - 🥰**Fortunately, I think I'm on a career path that I love ❤️**
 - 🌱 I'm currently enthusiastic about **Backend and Webgl**.
-- ❤️ In my spare time, I like to play ball games, watch movies and listen to music.
+- ❤️ In my spare time, I like playing ball games, watching movies and listening music.

 **Languages and Tools:**
 <br />